Oregon-State-Capstone-2019-Team-43/CapstoneWork/README.md

 ### Directory Layout

-There are two subdirectories, HumanRatings and Performances
+There are four subdirectories
+-HumanRatings
+-libs
+-MachineLearning
+-Performances

-HumanRatings should contain the human ratings as CSV files. combine_human_ratings.py will look in this directory for .csv files.
+HumanRatings contains the human ratings as CSV files as well as combine_human_ratings.py

+libs contains the file perf_and_joke_dict.py which contains two dictionaries, one of all of the Performances and a corresponding ID number and one of all of the Jokes and a corresponding ID number.

+MachineLearning contains to_comedy_data.py and postjoke_classifier.py, which are used to process the data for the machine learning and actually run the machine learning respectively. ##.txt files will also be generated for each of the performances after the praat extraction is run.

-Performances should contain a subdirectories for each performance.
+Performances contains a subdirectories for each performance, as well as Praat.exe and the praat extraction files.

 WIP